ker0olos/might-cli/README.md

 ![npm (tag)](https://img.shields.io/npm/v/might-cli/latest)
 ![npm](https://img.shields.io/npm/dm/might-cli)

-**This project is still in-development, it might be unstable.**

-## The Problem
+## Problem

-End-to-end testing can be complicated and can be overwhelming; especially if you want to start testing a huge app, that would take a lot of time and afford, and will probably cause you a few headaches.
+End-to-end testing can get very complicated and can be overwhelming; especially if you want to start testing a huge app, that would take a lot of time and afford, and will boring and repetitive.

-## The Solution
+## Solution

 A no-code (almost zero-config) method to perform end-to-end tests, handling most of the mess in the background.